kahanu/Security-Guard/README.txt

-May 17, 2011
+May 28, 2011

 By King Wilder

-Security Guard
-The ASP.NET MVC 3 Membership Management system that will be deployable via NuGet.

-This is the first commit, so not much information yet.
-I'll be updating it shortly.
+For information on this easy-to-use ASP.NET Membership management system, check out the wiki.

 King Wilder